FlipperPA/django-tempus-dominus/README.md

 ## A Note About the Future of This Package

 The parent project to this package, Tempus Dominus, is being reworked.
-This package will not receive any updates until the parent project releases version 6, which will deprecate jQuery and Bootstrap as dependencies.
+This package will not receive any feature updates until the parent project releases version 6, which will deprecate jQuery and Bootstrap as dependencies.
 When that occurs, we'll update this package to support v6.

 ## Installation